abbreviatedman/spellbound/data/quotes.md

 184
 00:10:35,000 --> 00:10:36,809
 If you're trying to tell
-me that it gets better...
+me that it gets better…

 185
 00:10:36,880 --> 00:10:38,120